What is Hyperlocal Marketing?

 Hyperlocal marketing through beacons

-Proximity marketing has been experimented with over the years but nothing holds a candle to Bluetooth beacons.
+Proximity marketing has been experimented with over the years but few technologies hold a candle to Bluetooth beacons.
 It is cost-effective, has a relatively simple implementation and always works as intended.
 From big-box retailers to small businesses, beacons have been deployed across several different verticals bringing in a much higher ROI.

 1. Offering relevant local deals and offers